thiagopazBR/docker-wsl2-win-free/README.md

 ```powershell
 wsl --set-version Ubuntu-22.04 2
 ```
-This will take a fair amount of time to complete
-<br>Re-Run "wsl -l -v" again to verify your version
+This will take a fair amount of time to complete.
+Re-Run "wsl -l -v" to verify your version.

 ## IPTABLES Config